ICRA-2020/traj_gen_vis/README.md

 <img src= "https://github.com/icsl-Jeon/traj_gen_vis/blob/master/img/algo_explain.gif">

-The paper was submitted to IROS 2019 (still no decision made) and preprinted in arXiv.
+The paper was accepted to IROS 2019  and preprinted in arXiv.
 If this package was helpful to your project, it would be grateful if you could cite [my paper](https://arxiv.org/pdf/1904.03421.pdf).

 ```
 @article{jeon2019online,